 The Guardian is a UK newspaper but is keen to expand its international audience through digital innovation.
 Over the last few years it's been at the forefront of the transformation from old to new media, with its website becoming one of the top five newspaper websites in the world.
 And now the media company has given its mobile website a responsive web design.
+Want to design your own site?
+Try our list of the best website builders.

 A major technical plank of the redesign is 'swimlaning'; the process of structuring a web application in such a way that if one part of it fails, the rest of the app carries on as normal - decoupling unrelated parts so that they can be released and updated independently.